-Here at The Outsiders Co., we are inherently drawn to bold brands who are aren’t afraid to think out of the box.
-When we heard about local label, Reckless Ericka, we knew we had to find out more based on their quirky name alone.
+Here at The Outsiders Co., we are inherently drawn to bold brands who aren’t afraid to think out of the box.
+When we heard about the local label, Reckless Ericka, we knew we had to find out more based on their quirky name alone.

 Helmed by Afton and Louis Chan, Reckless Ericka made its first break into the local fashion industry in 2009 and has since been featured on local and regional runways.

 We caught up with the two masterminds behind the local brand at their cosy studio along Aljunied Road, to find out what the last ten years have been like for the label.

 Prior to their debut at Singapore Fashion Week, Reckless Ericka was operating from a home studio.
 Right from the start, their quirky designs had already begun to catch the media’s attention, which grew their customer base after an increasing number of Singaporeans discovered their label.

 Reckless Ericka officially launched their brand after they released a capsule collection for Singapore Fashion Week.
 Shortly after, co-founders and life partners Afton and Louis opened their first brick-and-mortar store at the now-defunct Stamford house.